Buying a short-term health plan in Washington, DC

 At the October 2018 board meeting for DC’s health insurance exchange, the board noted (at 19:12 in the audio recording of the meeting) that DC City Councilmember Vincent Gray had introduced legislation (Bill 22-1001) that would limit short-term plans to three months and prohibit renewals.
 The Board noted that they supported the legislation.

 Another piece of legislation, Bill B22-1020, was introduced after Gray’s legislation, and included additional provisions beyond those originally called for in Gray’s three-page bill.
-It’s notable that the text of B22-1020, in addition to limiting short-term plans to three months and prohibiting renewals, also prevents short-term plans from excluding coverage for pre-existing conditions or rejecting applicants based on pre-existing conditions (those provisions have since been added to Bill 22-1001 as well).
+It’s notable that the text of B22-1020, in addition to limiting short-term plans to three months and prohibiting renewals, also prevents short-term plans from excluding coverage for pre-existing conditions or rejecting applicants based on pre-existing conditions (those provisions were subsequently added to Bill 22-1001 as well).

 Ultimately, B22-1020 was signed into law on December 10.
-It is an emergency bill, so while it took effect immediately, it will only be in effect for 90 days.
+It was an emergency bill, so while it took effect immediately, it was only in effect for 90 days.
 But that gave the City Council time to enact B22-1001, which is a permanent version of the same type of restrictions on short-term health insurance.

 B22-1001 was approved by City Council and signed by Mayor Bowser in January 2019.
 It permanently limits short-term plans to three months, prevents renewals, prevents the sale of a short-term plan to a person whom the insurer had covered with another short-term plan within the previous nine months, and prevents the insurer from excluding any pre-existing conditions for which the applicant sought treatment in the prior 12 months.
 And such conditions cannot be used by the insurer to reject an application.